kresusapp/kresus/CONTRIBUTING.md

   not limited to push access on the `master` branch.
 - Benevolent dictator for life (BDFL): `bnjbvr` (if alive).
-He gets the last word and can veto the progression of a particular merge request, which should only happen in last resort if no cooperative solution has been found otherwise.
+He gets the last word and can veto the progression of a particular merge request, which should only happen in last resort if no cooperative solutions have been found otherwise.

 # Review and merge rules